ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 **Layer 1:**

-A base network, such as Bitcoin, or Ethereum, and its underlying infrastructure that validates and finalizes transactions without the need of another network.
+A base blockchain network, such as Bitcoin, or Ethereum, and its underlying infrastructure that validates and finalizes transactions without the need of another blockchain network.

 **Layer 2:**